ericyoc/yolo-inference-obj-detect-webcam-google-co-lab-poc/README.md

-# Real-Time Object Detection with YOLOv8
+# Real-Time Object Detection with Webcam and Google Co-lab

 This repository contains a Python script that demonstrates real-time object detection using the YOLOv8 pre-trained model.
 The script utilizes the YOLOv8 model to identify objects in a live video stream captured from the user's webcam.
 It provides a user-friendly interface with buttons for capturing images, toggling single object detection, and exiting the program.